Photogad/Slic3r-Problem-66/README.md

 **Who has this issue:**
-* It seems to be a slicing software issue, and not an actual printer problem.
+* It might be a slicing software issue, and not an actual printer problem.
-* People using Simplify 3D for slicing do not seem to have this issue.
-* Most of the people that have this issue are using Slic3r or Prusa Slicer.
+* Most of the people that have this issue are using Slic3r (Prusa Slicer), however Cura and Simplify3D can also be affected.
+* Generally, people with this problem who try both Simplify3D and Slic3r, will find that the problem is more visible with prints made on Slic3r.
-* However, not everyone that uses Slic3r or Prusa Slicer have this problem.
+* Not everyone has this problem.

 **What affects this issue?**
 * Printing slower does not seem to fix the problem.
 * Printing temperature does not matter.
-* This is not a material-specific issue.
+* This is not a material-specific issue, both PLA and PETG are affected.
+* Darker color plastics will make this problem more visible.
 * Changing the amount of perimeters does not have any effect.
-* Infill Density does not have any effect.
+* Infill density does not have any effect.
 * Layer height change does not fix the issue, however the issue is not as visible at smaller layer height settings.
 * Turning the print fan off does not fix the issue.
+* Printing external perimeters first does not fix it.
+* Printing infill before perimeters does not fix it.

 **Can you help us solve the issue?
 Can you help us find the "magic bullet" Slic3r setting that will stop this from happening?
-Be sure to comment in the "ISSUES" section!**
+Be sure to comment in the "ISSUES" section, in the megathread!**

-Last Updated: 1/1/2020
+Last Updated: 1/1/2020 11:29 PM